 We also raised a number of concerns in our formal submission about the risks present at every stage of the exploration process, and the litany of threatened wildlife that would be impacted.

 Thanks to unwavering support from people like you, coal seam gas in the Pilliga forest remains on the national agenda.
 And we continue to stand up for this precious biodiversity hotspot and sacred land of the Gamilaraay peoples.

-Our Movement For Life volunteers have played a vital role in bringing people power to the campaign by holding information sessions, organising film nights, meeting with MPs, and writing to decision-makers.
+Our volunteers have played a vital role in bringing people power to the campaign by holding information sessions, organising film nights, meeting with MPs, and writing to decision-makers.
 In total, we generated 1,735 submissions into the NSW Independent Planning Commission's review of the project, which prevented Santos being given a free pass to exploit the land and water.While conditional approval has been granted, there are still many hurdles for Santos to overcome.
 Santos still needs to get finance, insurance and make a final investment decision on this economically risky project.
 There remains no pipeline to transport the gas to market.
 The world is moving away from dirty, expensive gas, thus any delays will help make the project obsolete.